DaanVandenBosch/phantasmal-world/README.md

 ## For Developers

-React is used for the frontend, MobX is used for state management and THREE.js for 3D graphics.
 See [features](./FEATURES.md) for a list of features, planned features and bugs.

 ### Getting Started